• OUR LADY of CZĘSTOCHOWA: st Sigismund parish church, Słomczyn, Poland; source: own collectionOUR LADY of CZĘSTOCHOWA

 ⋄ philosophy and theology, Metropolitan Theological Seminary

-writer and publicist — author, among others, of „Scout catechism, or what every scout should know” (under the pseudonym Fr Longin, Warsaw 1917); „Scout Catechism, or What Every Girl Scout Should Know” (under the pseudonym Fr Longin, Warsaw 1917); „Marian Fathers in the past and today” (Marian Fathers publishing, Warsaw, 1918); „A brave boy or a brave girl is a brave…” (Warsaw 1919); „Commentary on the Scout Law and Scouting Vows” (published by „Grey Ranks” Main HQ, Warsaw 1942, posthumously); publications in many scout magazines, incl. „Scout”, „Scoutmaster
+writer and publicist — author of i.a. „Scout catechism, or what every scout should know” (under the pseudonym Fr Longin, Warsaw 1917); „Scout Catechism, or What Every Girl Scout Should Know” (under the pseudonym Fr Longin, Warsaw 1917); „Marian Fathers in the past and today” (Marian Fathers publishing, Warsaw, 1918); „A brave boy or a brave girl is a brave…” (Warsaw 1919); „Commentary on the Scout Law and Scouting Vows” (published by „Grey Ranks” Main HQ, Warsaw 1942, posthumously); publications in many scout magazines, incl. „Scout”, „Scoutmaster

 [access: 2013.12.04]